Electrostatics/apbs/docs/using/index.rst

    apbs [options] input-file

 where the list of ``[options]`` can be obtained by running APBS with the ``--help`` option.
-The input file format is described in :doc:`input/index`.
+The input file format is described below.

 -----------------
 Input file syntax